 Georg Zeppenfeld was a sonorous Marke, and skilfully trod the difficult line between sensitive singing and the violent portrayal of his character to give a performance of genuine complexity, while Christa Mayer had a pleasing tone in a strong, yet understated performance as Brangäne.
 Of the smaller roles, Tansel Akzeybek stood out as both the Shepherd and Young Sailor, sounding uncannily like a young Graham Clark.

 Perhaps unsurprisingly, everyone on the musical side was well received by the audience at curtain, with only a few boos being heard for Thielemann (!), I suspect for political rather than musical reasons.
 Needless to say, those who were responsible for that should be embarrassed - such behaviour having no place in an opera house - and should perhaps consider visiting a farmyard next summer instead.
 More surprisingly given the history of Bayreuth premieres, the production team was also well received.
 While I am not one to exaggerate the importance of public opinion, I do believe that this speaks volumes as to the strength of this staging, one which I hope to see again.

-Sam Goodyear is an opera fan and Wagner enthusiast, originally from Portsmouth but now based in London.
-He read history at Peterhouse, Cambridge, and has at various times worked as a bookie, translator, financial trader, and journalist.
-He currently works in television.
+Sam Goodyear is an opera fan and Wagner enthusiast, originally from Portsmouth but now living in Germany.
+He read history at Peterhouse, Cambridge, and has at various times worked as a bookie, translator, trader, journalist, and TV researcher.
+He currently works in socially responsible investment.
 While very much an amateur, his interest in music has in the past led to him singing on BBC radio, and playing the trumpet in front of the queen.
-He attends as much Wagner in both London and continental Europe as time and money will permit, and he has written on Wagner for Classical Music Magazine.
+He attends as much Wagner both at home and abroad as time and money will permit, and he has written on Wagner for Classical Music Magazine.

 - Erling E. Guldbrandsen: Katharina Wagner's Tristan an Artistic Triumph